What is a clip on fitness tracker?

 - Not waterproof

-If your main interest is how many steps you do in a day a fitness tracker might be overkill.
-Pedometers are ideal to be clipped on to your belt loop and offer an inexpensive option.
+If your main interest is how many steps you do in a day a fitness tracker might be overkill why not look at the best pedometers.
+Pedometers are ideal to be clipped on to your belt loop using a clip holder and offer an inexpensive option.
 Some of the more sophisticated ones now also offer history and calorie counting.

 Clip-on wearable fitness are getting more popular.
 Especially if personal or work reasons mean you can’t wear one on your wrist.
 Although they have their limitations towards wrist worn trackers clip ons are great if you want to track the basic stats and don’t want to be charging your gadgets everyday.
 However, really consider what you need as it might be that a simple pedometer can do all you need.